TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/activitylog-missing-logs.md

 ## **Recommended Steps**

-1. Refer to the [diagnostic settings](https://docs.microsoft.com/azure/azure-monitor/platform/diagnostic-settings) to ensure it's correct setup and then setting up the destination.
+1. Refer to the [diagnostic settings](https://docs.microsoft.com/azure/azure-monitor/platform/diagnostic-settings) to ensure it's correct setup and then setting up the destination
-1. Refer to the [supported categories](https://docs.microsoft.com/azure/azure-monitor/platform/activity-log-schema#next-steps) of logs supported by Activity logs.
+1. Refer to the [supported categories](https://docs.microsoft.com/azure/azure-monitor/platform/activity-log-schema#next-steps) of logs supported by Activity logs
-1. Ensure that the logs you would want to view is not older than 90 days.
+1. Ensure that the logs you would want to view are not older than 90 days

 ## **Recommended Documents**